lukearp/Azure-IAC-Bicep/Standard-Deployments/Zero-Trust-ML-Workspace/ReadMe.md

 Creates a ML Workspace will all private resources.
 Resources Created:

 Resource Group with the following resources:
-    1. ML Workspace
+>    1. ML Workspace
-    2. Storage Account
+>    2. Storage Account
-    3. Key Vault
+>    3. Key Vault
-    4. Azure Container Registry
+>    4. Azure Container Registry
-    5. PrivateLink Endpoints for all supported services
+>    5. PrivateLink Endpoints for all supported services
-    6. All required private DNS Zones
+>    6. All required private DNS Zones
-    7. AVD Workspace, Host Pool, and Application Group
+>    7. AVD Workspace, Host Pool, and Application Group

+# Difference between Sandbox and Integrated
+Sandbox deploy doesn't require any existing resources.
+It deploys all infra with default names.

+Integrated has you specifiy names of all the resources.
+It also allows you to deploy the DNS zones and records in a separate subscription.

 # What does this module require?